-Forward-looking statements contained or incorporated by reference in this AIF may include information about the following, among other things:
+Forward-looking statements in this document may include information about the following, among other things:

-- anticipated business prospects - our financial and operational performance, including the performance of our subsidiaries - expectations or projections about strategies and goals for growth and expansion - expected cash flows and future financing options available to us - expected costs for planned projects, including projects under construction and in development - expected schedules for planned projects (including anticipated construction and completion dates) - expected regulatory processes and outcomes - expected impact of regulatory outcomes - expected outcomes with respect to legal proceedings, including arbitration and insurance claims - expected capital expenditures and contractual obligations - expected operating and financial results - the expected impact of future accounting changes, commitments and contingent liabilities - expected industry, market and economic conditions.
+- anticipated business prospects - our financial and operational performance, including the performance of our subsidiaries - expectations or projections about strategies and goals for growth and expansion - expected cash flows and future financing options available to us - expected costs for planned projects, including projects under construction and in development - expected schedules for planned projects (including anticipated construction and completion dates) - expected regulatory processes and outcomes - expected common share purchases under our normal course issuer bid - expected impact of regulatory outcomes - expected outcomes with respect to legal proceedings, including arbitration and insurance claims - expected capital expenditures and contractual obligations - expected operating and financial results - the expected impact of future accounting changes, commitments and contingent liabilities - expected industry, market and economic conditions.

 Forward-looking statements do not guarantee future performance.
-Actual events and results could be significantly different because of assumptions, risks or uncertainties related to our business or events that happen after the date of this AIF and other disclosure incorporated by reference herein.
+Actual events and results could be significantly different because of assumptions, risks or uncertainties related to our business or events that happen after the date of this document.

-Our forward-looking information is based on the following key assumptions, and subject to the following risks and uncertainties:
+Our forward-looking information is based on key assumptions, and subject to the following risks and uncertainties: